Last updated on August 10th, 2022

 Get Rid Of Clutter

 Clean out any garages, sheds, and greenhouses.
-Take out any clutter, and make a few trips to the tip or the recycling centre to get rid of anything that you don’t want anymore.
+Take out any clutter, and make a few trips to the tip or the recycling center to get rid of anything that you don’t want anymore.
 Anything you want to keep should be put away in storage boxes.
 Label the boxes clearly so you can find things when you need them.
 Keep the space clear of dust and cobwebs.

 Clear Outdoor Toys